KarimChukfeh/tic-tac-react/public/Docs.md

 );
 ```

-Used when the clone wants shared infrastructure behavior while preserving clone storage context.
+Used when the instance wants shared infrastructure behavior while preserving instance storage context.

-### 9.3 Module -> Clone Self-Calls
+### 9.3 Module -> Instance Self-Calls

-Some module operations need to call back into clone-owned hooks such as game-specific match creation/reset/start.
+Some module operations need to call back into instance-owned hooks such as game-specific match creation/reset/start.

 Those functions remain public, but are protected with `onlySelfCall`.